Manthan933/Manthan/README.md

 - Interactive and easy to use.
 - Grades can be accessed/ changed even after the completion of the test.
 - The teacher can decide if a particular question is compulsory or not in all the tests.
-- The application is in the locked mode, so there is no transition between other applications (as Whatsapp, call, etc.).
+- The application is in the locked mode, so there is no transition between other applications (such as Whatsapp, call, etc.).
 - Basic facilities like calculators are provided in the application for basic math operations.
 - A list of the marks will be sent to the educator just after the completion of the test.
 - Use Gmail or Student mail IDs to save the students' marks.